Optimal empirical Bayes estimation for the Poisson model via minimum-distance methods

-In addition we also compared the four goal-prediction methods based on different EB estimators across the possible playing positions: defender, center, winger.
-Similar as before, we used the Poisson model and tried to predict the goal scoring for the year 2019 using the goal scoring data from the year 2018 for players in each playing position separately.
-As expected, the minimum distance methodology provides more stable and accurate estimates that the estimates based on the Robbins method.
-The plots showing closeness of the predictions to the true number of goals for the different EB methods are provided below.
+Interestingly, all three estimators seem to do shrinkage towards several fixed values.
+There could be several explanations for this multi-modality.
+One is that different clusters correspond to different player positions (defense, winger, center).
+The other is that clusters correspond to the line of the player (different lines get different amounts of ice time).
+To test this hypothesis, we also redid on Fig. 3 the estimation for each position separately.
+Since the multi-modality is retained, we conclude that the second option is more likely to be the real explanation.
+In addition, we also compared the four goal-prediction methods based on different EB estimators and the minimax estimator based on the least favorable prior on $[0,50]$ across the possible playing positions: defender, center, and winger.
+Similar to before, we used the Poisson model and tried to predict the goal scoring for the year 2019 using the goal scoring data from the year 2018 for players in each playing position separately.
+As expected, the minimum distance methodology provides more stable and accurate estimates than the estimates based on the Robbins method and minimax strategy.
+The plots showing the closeness of the predictions to the actual number of goals for the different EB methods are provided in \prettyref{fig:real_position}.